 Becker – Interactive tools to assess readiness are presented as camdidates progress throughout the course.
 However, there is no continuous adaptation.
 Students work through the recommended study path.
 Content is structured based on the original, brief quiz.
 Recently, Becker partnered with a third-party company to include “personalized review sessions” (PRS) at the end of each module.
 The PRS includes questions that students have skipped, gotten wrong, or even gotten right from each module.
 The PRS is not an adaptive platform.
 It does not influence study plans, nor will it reduce study hours.
 In fact, it may increase overall study time.

 Final exam review

-Before taking the exam, candidates need to make sure they’re prepared for many aspects of the exam, including how to manage their time and how to use exam resources.
+Before taking the exam, candidates need to make sure they’re prepared for aspects beyond subject matter comprehension, including how to manage their time and how to use exam resources.
 Below, we’ll look at the final exam review portion of both Surgent and Becker CPA Review courses.

 Support outside of the course